xAndaaz/Telco-Churn-Prediction/README.md

 *   **Exploratory Data Analysis (EDA):** In-depth analysis of the dataset to understand feature distributions and correlations.
 *   **Advanced Feature Engineering:** Creation of new features, including Customer Lifetime Value (CLV), to improve model performance.
-*   **Hyperparameter Tuning:** Use of Optuna for automated hyperparameter optimization of the XGBoost model.
+*   **Hyperparameter Tuning:** Use of Optuna for automated hyperparameter optimization of the XGBRFClassifier.
 *   **Predictive Modeling:** An XGBoost classifier trained to predict customer churn with high accuracy.
 *   **Explainable AI (XAI):** Integration of SHAP to explain individual predictions and identify the top factors influencing churn for each customer.
 *   **Automated Retention Strategy:** A rule-based system that generates personalized retention offers based on a customer's CLV and their specific churn drivers.